motoinsure

 Average premium ranges

 A cruiser rider should budget between $430 and $1,000 a year.
-That figure is a methodology-attributed range, not a quote — it reflects motoinsure's sample modeling across rider profiles and sits at or slightly below the all-bikes median, because lower speeds and an older rider demographic temper claim severity.
+That figure is an illustrative range, not a quote — it reflects published industry averages across rider profiles and sits at or slightly below the all-bikes median, because lower speeds and an older rider demographic temper claim severity.

 What moves a cruiser premium within that range: the engine size and the bike’s value, the rider’s age and claims history, the state and city, the deductible, and how much accessory value is scheduled.
 A stock mid-size cruiser with a clean-record mature rider sits near the bottom of the range; a large, heavily accessorized cruiser with full coverage sits near the top.
 Pull a live quote for your own bike, record, and state.